djinna/docpad.gwenbell.com/src/documents/pages/saq.html.md

 ## What do you do each day? (practices)

 I write each day.
 I practice yoga and I do upper body strength practices.
 I drink coffee and talk with other people doing the work.
+I [commit](http://github.com/gwenbell) each day.

 ## How do you earn bitcoins? (to live)